Logo

 Talent Assessment | 8 Min Read

-With a rapidly changing job landscape and accelerated pace of tech innovation and automation, HR managers have placed a high premium on upskilling and reskilling to understand the critical needs of the workforce.
-World Economic Forum’s research predicts that 50% of all employees will need reskilling by 2025.
-Furthermore, according to a ManpowerGroup report, 77% of employers report difficulty in filling roles.
-This data underpins the need for reskilling and upskilling to prepare employees for future roles.
+With a rapidly changing job landscape and accelerated pace of tech innovation and automation, HR managers or leaders have placed a high premium on upskilling and reskilling to understand the critical needs of the workforce.
+As a result, more than ever, employers are turning to hiring candidates with the adaptability and resilience to thrive in a continually evolving workplace environment.

-What is upskilling and reskilling?
+What is upskilling?

-Upskilling enhances employees’ skills, enabling them to acquire new skills within their current job function to improve performance.
+Upskilling is the process of enhancing employees’ skills, enabling them to acquire new skills within their current job function, thereby improving performance.
 Upskilling helps employees bridge the skills gaps through continuous professional development.
-It is crucial as it allows employees to stay abreast of emerging business trends and practices, thus helping organizations stay competitive in the market.
+It is crucial, as it allows employees to stay abreast of emerging business trends and practices, thereby helping organizations remain competitive in the market.

-The importance of upskilling and reskilling for organizational growth
+The importance of upskilling for organizational growth

-Infographic 1
+infographic 1

 1. Minimizes cost and saves time